Introduction to Neoprene

 It is chemically inert.
 Chemically inert, neoprene is admired for its ability to resist petroleum-based mixtures including solvents, oils, and greases.
 It can also tolerate alkalines, mineral acids, and certain salt solutions, as well as methyl and ethyl alcohols.

-The colloidal dispersions of polychloroprene or copolymers of chloroprene and other monomers such as sulfur, 2,3-dichloro-1,3-butadiene are neoprene liquid dispersions.
+The colloidal dispersions of polychloroprene or copolymers of chloroprene and other monomers such as sulphur, 2,3-dichloro-1,3-butadiene are neoprene liquid dispersions.
 Only anionic surfactant systems are available for these LD products.

 Different polymeric and colloidal properties are built into neoprene liquid dispersions to support a variety of applications: